 As a tool to increase traffic on the website, BuzzFeed podcasts played an important role.
 By the end of 2016, around 9M visitors downloaded various podcasts available on the site (Src).

 To improve the structure of its business model and expand its audience reach to countries like Japan, India, Mexico, and Germany, BuzzFeed collected $50M from Andreessen Horowitz, a California-based venture capital firm.
 This round of funding raised its funds to $96.3M in six years.
 (Src).
-At this stage, number of employees were over 500 and the publisher was reaching 150M+ people through its content.
+At this stage, the number of employees was over 500 and the publisher was reaching 150M+ people through its content.
 It made $46M in the first half of 2018 (Src).

 Following the investment from the Venture Capital, the publisher announced to launch its new distributed division and named it “BuzzFeed, off BuzzFeed”.
 The distributed model had a team of twenty people who wrote original content for platforms like Snapchat, Instagram, Tumbler, Vine, etc. The team was asked to create content exclusively for the platforms, and those content wouldn’t be published on BuzzFeed (Src).